zeam-foundation/.github/profile/README.md

 - **One action = one mint.** No state mutation.
 No side effects.
 - **Modules are just schemas.** No contracts, no logic bloat.
 - **Cognition emerges from pressure**, not thresholds or calls.
-- **The LLM never generates.** It compresses and reflects memory—it never invents.
+- **The LLM generates - but guided by pressure.** It compresses and reflects memory—it never invents.

 There are no black boxes.
 No surface-level outputs.
 Just anchored memory, and clear reasoning.